-The audit committee of our board of directors has appointed Grant Thornton LLP ("GT") as our independent registered public accounting firm to audit our consolidated financial statements for the fiscal year ending December 31, 2021.
+The audit committee of our board of directors has appointed Grant Thornton LLP ("GT") as our independent registered public accounting firm to audit our consolidated financial statements for the fiscal year ending December 31, 2022.

-At the Annual Meeting, stockholders will be asked to ratify the appointment of GT as our independent registered public accounting firm for the year ending December 31, 2021.
+At the Annual Meeting, stockholders will be asked to ratify the appointment of GT as our independent registered public accounting firm for the year ending December 31, 2022.
 Stockholder ratification of the appointment of our independent registered public accounting firm is not required by our bylaws or other applicable legal requirements.
 However, our board of directors submits the appointment of GT to our stockholders for ratification as a matter of good corporate governance.
 If this appointment is not ratified by the affirmative vote of a majority of the shares present in person or by proxy at the Annual Meeting and entitled to vote, the appointment will be reconsidered by our audit committee.
-Even if the appointment is ratified, our audit committee, in its sole discretion, may appoint another independent registered public accounting firm at any time during the fiscal year ending December 31, 2021 if our audit committee of GT is expected to be present at the Annual Meeting, will have an opportunity to make a statement if he or she wishes to do so, and is expected to be available to respond to appropriate questions from stockholders.
+Even if the appointment is ratified, our audit committee, in its sole discretion, may appoint another independent registered public accounting firm at any time during the fiscal year ending December 31, 2022 if our audit committee believes that such a change would be in the best interests of the Company and its stockholders.
+A representative of GT is expected to be present at the Annual Meeting, will have an opportunity to make a statement if he or she wishes to do so, and is expected to be available to respond to appropriate questions from stockholders.